SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Date: May

-11. Berkeley Bluegrass Festival
+13. Berkeley Bluegrass Festival

-The Berkeley Bluegrass Festival is fun for music fans, but even better for musicians, as they also offer a selection of workshops on topics like how to build a walking base line or different styles of guitar and fiddle playing.
+The Berkeley Bluegrass Festival is fun for music fans but even better for musicians, as they also offer a selection of workshops on topics like how to build a walking base line or different styles of guitar and fiddle playing.

 Date: May

-13. Monterey Jazz Festival
+15. Monterey Jazz Festival

-Since 1958, this Bay Area music festival has been one of the world's longest continuously running jazz festivals.
 It brings in legendary international artists as well as young rising stars on the jazz scene.

 Date: September